captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 Sorry for not respecting that wish.
 ---
-That’s in the letter I wrote
+I wrote that at the top.
 ---
-that at the top.
----
-I know we already discussed
----
-this just now but I’m.
+I know we discussed that just now but I’m.
 ---
 I am committed to reading
 ---